Author: Trisha Velarmino

 Kodingareng Keke Island

 One of the closest islands to the city, Kodingareng Keke Island is the best place for water activities.
 Crystal clear beaches and (literally) white sand beaches await once you get off a 30-minute boat ride from the port of Makassar.
 Other activities include swimming.
-Snorkeling, diving, underwater photography and sailing.
+Snorkelling, diving, underwater photography and sailing.

 Boats are available in the port of Makassar and it’s possible to not book it beforehand.
-A package trip costs 600,000 IDR ($60.00 USD) and usually inclusive of food, 2-way transpo and water gear(s).
+A package trip costs 600,000 IDR ($60.00 USD) and usually inclusive of food, 2-way transport and water gear(s).

 Hit: There weren’t a lot of people when I was there so I was able to enjoy sunbathing by myself!